brandonhenry/ffmcp/guides/HOW_TO_USE.md

 # Stream the response (see it as it generates)
 ffmcp generate "Tell me a story" -s

+# With system message (sets the AI's role)
+ffmcp generate "Solve this math problem" --system "You are a helpful math tutor"

 # Control creativity (temperature: 0.0-2.0)
 ffmcp generate "Creative story" -t 0.9

 # Limit response length
 ffmcp generate "Summarize this" --max-tokens 100

+# Output as JSON
+ffmcp generate "Write a haiku" --json

+# Output as array
+ffmcp generate "Write a haiku" --array
 ```

 ### Read from File / Write to File